Sunday, October 22, 2006

 Write it down.

-You aren't a savant and we will have changes, I don't care if you think
+You aren't a savant and we will have changes.
+I don't care if you think

 you can remember three courses for three people, you also have a lot of

-other crap on your mind and you are going to forget something.
-(Did I
+wearing?) and you are going to forget something.
+(Did I mention I have

 Don't run away when asked a question.

-disappear half way through the ordering to 'Ask the chef'.
+server disappear half way through the ordering to 'Ask the chef'.
 It also

 doesn't sell your ability to remember our orders if you can't retain a